jfabienke/elasticq/README.md

 ## Performance Insights

 Benchmarks provide a general performance profile.
 Actual performance may vary based on workload and hardware.
+These benchmarks were run on a Mac Studio with an M1 Ultra CPU.

 ### Single Operations
 *   A single `push` followed by a `pop` operation (no resizing/shrinking) takes approximately **~34 nanoseconds**.